-All.
-To avoid possible confusion of voters, a candidate must state clearly the name of the subsector for which the candidate concerned is contesting on his/her election advertisements.
-In addition, all printed election advertisements, with the exception of those printed in a registered local newspaper, should contain the printing details, i.e. the Chinese or English name and address of the printer, the date of printing and the number of copies printed.
+A11.
+To avoid possible confusion to electors, a candidate must state clearly the name of the constituency for which the candidate concerned is contesting on his/her election advertisements.
+In addition, all printed election advertisements, with the exception of those printed in registered local newspaper, should contain the printing details, i.e. the Chinese or English name and address of the printer, the date of printing and the number of copies printed.
 Where an election advertisement is placed in the print media and takes the form of a news report or any other form which does not clearly show that it is an election advertisement, the word "Election Advertisement" or "選舉廣告" must be stated in the advertisement, to avoid misunderstanding by the readers that it is not an election advertisement.

 - Q12.
 How to make available copies of election advertisement and relevant information/documents for public inspection if a candidate uses the Internet platform (such as website or social media platform) to produce an election website or blog for election campaign? - A12.
 If a candidate uses the Internet platform (such as website or social media platform) to produce an election website or blog for election campaign, each message published for the purpose of promoting the candidate's election or prejudicing another candidate's or other candidates' election (including text, photographs and video, etc.) will be regarded as publishing a new election advertisement, and the candidate must comply with the requirements for publication of election advertisement.
 The candidate can upload the hyperlink to the specific election advertisement published (but not the hyperlink to the entire election website or blog), and the information/documents relevant to the election advertisement, onto the Candidate's Platform or Central Platform within one working day after publication of the election advertisement.
 The purpose of uploading the hyperlink to the specific election advertisement is to facilitate public inspection and checking by the Registration and Electoral Office and the Returning Officer.
-If it is technically impracticable to do so, the candidate can upload the hyperlink of the election website or Candidates should check all the uploaded hyperlinks regularly to ensure the election advertisements published via the election website or blog can be accessed by the public during the public inspection period.
+If it is technically impracticable to do so, the candidate can upload the hyperlink of the election website or blog.
+Candidates should check all the uploaded hyperlinks regularly to ensure the election advertisements published via the election website or blog can be accessed by the public during the public inspection period.

 - Q13.
-If pamphlets are printed on papers in different colours but contain the same content, should they be regarded as two different election advertisements or the same election advertisement? - A13.
-According to section 108 of the Electoral Affairs Commission (Electoral Procedure) (Election Committee) Regulation (Cap.
-541I) and Chapter 8 of the Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections, candidates must make available a copy of each of his/her election advertisement, and the relevant information/documents in relation to the election advertisement for public inspection within one working day after publication of the election advertisement.
+If some pamphlets contain the same content but are printed on papers in different colours, should they be regarded as two different election advertisements or the same election advertisement? - A13.
+Section 105 of the Electoral Affairs Commission (Electoral Procedure) (Legislative Council) Regulation (Cap.
+541D) sets out the related regulation on the publication of election advertisement.
+According to the regulation, candidates must make available a copy of each of his/her election advertisement, and the relevant information/documents in relation to the election advertisement for public inspection within one working day after publication of the election advertisement.
 For the sake of clarity, candidates should provide copies of each election advertisement in different colours/format for public inspection.